Born 1979, Auckland (NZ). Lives and works in Floresville, Texas (US)

 Consisting of site-specific projects that form relationships with locations through actions, Kate Newby’s work engages with a wide range of situations using every-day actions and materials in order to displace and challenge how contemporary art is exhibited, viewed, and archived.
-These projects draw directly from the locations in which they are presented.
-Kate’s work bounces backwards and forwards between initial observations, the process of working, and the sites that she works in.
-Kate’s working methodology is immediate and responsive to events and people around her.
+These projects draw directly from the locations in which they are presented, with Newby’s work bouncing backwards and forwards between initial observations, the process of working, and the sites that she works in.